Taxes in Luxembourg: Income tax has taken precedence over VAT

 Taxation increasingly involves direct taxes, notes the National Public Finance Council (CNFP) in its latest report, published in mid-June.
 Composed of 94% by income tax, direct taxes have seen their weight increase in recent years, to the detriment of indirect taxes, fed by VAT, customs duties or the subscription tax.

 While they were in the minority in 2004 and still almost equal ten years later, indirect taxes accounted for 57% of taxation last year.
-But that does not necessarily mean that taxpayers have been aligned by the tax administration, tempers Marc Wagener, president of the CNFP: “It’s about the weight as a whole, that doesn’t mean that some are falling and that the others increase”.
+But that does not necessarily mean that taxpayers have been aligned by the tax administration, tempers Marc Wagener, president of the CNFP: “It’s regarding the weight as a whole, that doesn’t mean that some are falling and that the others increase”.

 Debate on the indexation of tax scales